Hilarion Alfeyev: Ecumenical activity

-Dismissal, transfer, and suspension
+Dismissal, transfer and suspension

 In March 2022, the Commission of the Bishops' Conferences of the European Union (COMECE) wrote a letter to Patriarch Kirill of Moscow, asking him to condemn the Russian invasion of Ukraine.
 In response, Hilarion responded, saying that "we call upon everyone to pray fervently for the cessation of every military confrontation between Russia and Ukraine".
 On 11 March 2022, the University of Fribourg suspended Hilarion from his academic positions due to his failure to condemn the invasion.

 In June 2022, following a meeting of the Holy Synod of the Russian Orthodox Church, Hilarion was removed from his position as president of the Department of External Church Relations of the Patriarchate of Moscow and dismissed as Metropolitan of Volokolamsk.
 He was appointed to the Metropolis of Budapest-Hungary.
 Many Western media have speculated that his dismissal and transfer were due to pressure from the Russian government because of Hilarion's refusal to back the war.

 In July 2024, the Holy Synod of the Russian Orthodox Church suspended Hilarion from his position as metropolitan of Budapest and Hungary, pending an investigation, following the 2024 accusations of sexual abuse by his cell-attendant, who is also referred to as an intern or sub-deacon.
 The accuser supported his allegations with audio recordings.
 He shared photographs showing Hilarion enjoying a luxurious lifestyle including yachting and skiing, and his ownership of an estate near Budapest.
-He also had a photograph of a Hungarian passport Hilarion had receive within just three months of arriving there, indicating Hungarian citizenship.
+He also had a photograph of a Hungarian passport Hilarion had received within just three months of arriving there.
 Hilarion has denied the allegations, calling them part of an extortion plot.

+In the Czech Republic

+He was the rector of the Church of Saint Peter and Paul in Karlovy Vary, Czech Republic, from December 2024 to May 2026.

+In May 2026, he was arrested for having "white powder" in his car.
+He denied the accusations and was released two days after his arrest without bail, a travel ban, or any other restrictions.
+No charges were filed against him.